 W3C Web Content Accessibility Guidelines 2.0 have the spirit of trying to bring out a more accessible Web.
 This tutorial is an elaborated summary of its techniques organized in:

-- Introduction to the key elements of the Guidelines: organization, conformance levels, accessibility supported technologies, conformance claims…
+- Introduction to the key elements of the Guidelines and their organization.
+Besides, three chapters on conformance levels, accessibility supported technologies, conformance claims…

 - Principle 1: Perceivable.
 Our website can be visited by people with very different types of perceptive preferences and needs, but also by robots (search engines, automatic translators…).